-The story is a kind of generic one but with its own twist on things.
+The story is rather generic, but it has its own twist on things.
 The universe created a child, name Arco, and sent him down to his own dwarf planet, named Deiland, in order to awaken the rare and valuable Crystal deep within its core.
-Arco is our protagonist and it’s your job to not only grow your own food and forest your own lumber but also interact with various alien life forms who will regularly stop by in order to say hello and give you quests.
+Arco is our protagonist and it’s your job to not only grow your own food and forest your own lumber, but you also need to interact with various alien life forms who will regularly stop by in order to say hello and give you quests.
 You begin with the bare essentials but over time, you will learn how to create more advanced tools, cook better food, create rare materials, and even put together magical potions.

-What I found really interesting about Deiland was the encounters you have with the aliens as they all have their own personality and even accents to some extent – you don’t hear them talk but the way the words have been typed out allows you to imagine how they are saying it in your head.
+What I found really interesting about Deiland was the encounters you have with the aliens as they all have their own personality and even accents, to some extent – you don’t hear them talk but the way the words have been typed out allows you to imagine how they are saying it in your head.
 One thing I should point out here is that there are some grammatical errors in the text – it’s nothing major but every now and again you do see sentences with the wrong tense or the wrong spelling of a word.
-This is just because the developers are from Spain and are only small so have probably done a lot of the translating themselves.
+This is just because the developers are from Spain, and are only small, so they have probably done a lot of the translations themselves.

 Returning to the characters though, each alien has it’s own speciality, one will deal in metals and gems, one does the cooking, one does magic, and later on, you even encounter one who rides a giant insect.
 Everyone has tasks for you to do and they will give you different rewards based on what they want you to do.
 Some will even reward you with new building structures such as the sheep barn or some may just give you the ability to plant cherry trees or fish for salmon.
 This makes every encounter fun and exciting as you never know what you’re going to get next.

 Another great feature is the zoom-out mode.
-Because you are on a tiny planet, you can hit Triangle and you will see a zoomed out view of the planet which allows you to rotate much quicker and see things live as they move – so if you’re looking for a mushroom or even an enemy, this makes it much easier.
-This mechanic is also used when it both rains and you have a meteor strike.
-With the rain, you can move the planet and guide the rain where you want it and with the meteors, you can move the planet so they don’t smash anything.
+Because you are on a tiny planet, you can hit Triangle and you will see a zoomed-out view of the planet which allows you to rotate much quicker and see things live as they move – so if you’re looking for a mushroom or an enemy, for example, this makes it much easier.
+This mechanic is also used when it both begins to rain and you have a meteor strike.
+With the rain, you can move the planet and guide the rain where you want it to fall (to water your planet), and with the meteors, you can move the planet so they don’t smash anything.

 The first thing that drew me towards this game was the art style and the overall graphical design – It’s not photo-realistic yet it looks beautiful and adorable.
 Everything is stylised and brightly coloured with its own particular look – everything from the different spaceships you encounter, the creatures who attack you, the plants you have grown, and the people you meet – they all look amazing.
 I’ve downloaded the iOS version of the game and you can see the similarities but after playing it on PS4, I can’t see myself playing it too much on the mobile (sorry guys!).
 However, I would love it if you brought Ankora over to the PS4 as well!!

-The sound design is delightful – the music does loop a bit but it’s calm and relaxing and fits the tone perfectly – I found myself jumping into Deiland for about 30-60 minutes a day over the last few weeks but I can see you putting a lot more than that into it if you wish to get through it faster, I was just trying to make it last longer as I don’t want it to end.
+The sound design is delightful – the music does loop a bit but it’s calm and relaxing and fits the tone perfectly – I found myself jumping into Deiland for about 30-60 minutes a day over the last few weeks but I can see you playing for much longer, without it feeling repetitive, if you wish to get through it faster – I was just trying to make it last longer as I don’t want it to end.